ov-sa/Beautify.library/glossary/getting_started.md

 ## ━ How to get the API Names?

-Head over to the sidebar and navigate into the section 'E L E M E N T S'.
+Head over to the sidebar and navigate into the section '**E L E M E N T S**'.
 Dive into the element you wish to learn further more about \(Properties/APIs etc\).